-3Relatedly, the Maskin and Tirole [1999] critique of the incomplete contracts literature applies when the agents are aware of the payoff-relevant states before actions are taken, and for this and other reasons is not directly applicable to our model.
+&lt;sup>3Similarly, the Maskin and Tirole (1999) critique of the incomplete contracts literature applies when the agents are aware of the payoff-relevant states before actions are taken and, for this and other reasons, is not directly applicable to our model.

 We also employ a general space of states and contracts.
-As a result, there is a great deal of scope for signaling, in contrast with the previous literature (in Spier [1992] and Aghion and Hermalin [1990], the contract space has one or two dimensions).
-As a consequence of this ability to signal, to generate our results, borrowers must be somewhat "suspicious," in the sense that they place non-zero probability on the index being irrelevant.
-Belief in this possibility, however unlikely, creates at least some chance that the index is not useful (and in this sense is reminiscent of the conditions of the Myerson and Satterthwaite [1983] theorem).
+As a result, there is a great deal of scope for signaling, in contrast to the previous literature (in Spier (1992) and Aghion and Hermalin (1990), the contract space has one or two dimensions).
+As a result of this ability to signal, to generate our results, borrowers must be somewhat "suspicious," in the sense that they place non-zero probability on the index being irrelevant.
+Belief in this possibility, however unlikely, creates at least some chance that the index is not useful (and in this sense is reminiscent of the conditions of the Myerson and Satterthwaite (1983) theorem).

 The failure of risk-sharing in our model can be thought of as a coordination failure, in the sense that there are multiple, Pareto-ranked equilibria.
 In the context of mortgages, we view this multiplicity as a feature.
 Mortgage contracts differ substantially across countries in ways that are difficult to explain with "fundamentals."
-Relatedly, our model considers only a single index, but could naturally be extended to consider multiple indices (interest rates and house prices, for example).
-In this case, we expect that "partial indexing" equilibria (e.g. indexing to interest rates but not home prices, like an adjustable rate mortgage) exist.
+Our model considers only a single index but could naturally be extended to consider multiple indices (interest rates and house prices, for example).
+In this case, we expect that "partial indexing" equilibria exist (e.g., indexing to interest rates but not home prices, like an adjustable rate mortgage).
 As a result of this multiplicity, there is the potential for policy to improve welfare in our model by ruling out undesirable equilibria.
-Our model does not feature any externalities as a result of this risk-sharing failure; the existence of such externalities (which are emphasized by Campbell et al. [2011], among others) would provide an additional motivation for policy interventions.
+However, our model does not feature any externalities as a result of this risk-sharing failure, even though the existence of such externalities (which are emphasized by Campbell et al. (2011), among others) would provide an additional motivation for policy interventions.